 To try and keep the price down, talk to your adviser about paying a fixed fee for specific work.
 Don’t agree a time-based fee, as this can stretch to far more than you would otherwise pay.

-Also, if you do pay a fee, don’t pay twice for the same advice.
+Also, don’t pay twice for the same advice if you do pay a fee.

 Either pay a fee with the commission waived or disclosed, or accept you pay commission as part of the price of any recommended products or services and keep your wallet in your pocket.